 - Examples: Artificial legs and artificial arms are examples of prostheses.
 Knee braces, neck braces, wrist splints and ankle braces are examples of orthoses.

 - Method of Application: Prosthesis fitting usually requires a special measurement and production process after amputation.
-Orthoses are support products that can be ready-made or custom-made and generally do not require surgical procedure.
+Orthoses are support products that can be ready-made or custom-made.
+They generally do not require a surgical procedure.

 Types of Orthopedic Prosthesis